Housing Frequently Asked Questions

 When will I find out if I have been offered housing?

-For best consideration, please apply for Housing applications prior to May 15, 2024.
+For priority consideration, please submit your housing applications before May 15.
 The first round of housing offers will go out in June.
 Any student that does not respond by the deadline in their offer letter will have their space released to a student on the waitlist.
 Waitlist spaces will be offered on a rolling basis, as spaces become available.

 What happens if I’m placed on the wait list?